QuantitativeEcologyLab/ndvi-stochasticity/to-do.md

 # PRIORITY

 after predictions are done for neotropic and nearctic:
+- cannot predict on lab linux because the NA/SA model alone takes up ~300 GB of RAM
 - fit africa, palearctic, then islands, using ~*30 cores* while predicting from other models
 - create raster of long-term mean (exclude temporal smooths)
 - calculate rasters of observed values, `mu_hat`, and `e^2` for other groups
 - fit variance models without `ti(y,x,doy,year)`?
 - save daily rasters of estimated mean and DENVar (save for each model and then sum with `na.rm = TRUE`?)

-appendices:
-- A: input data and maps (currently ok)
-- B: preliminary tests (sardinia, taiga)
-- C: global models (code from `010-global-models.R`) and additional figures
+- crete appendix C: global models (code from `010-global-models.R`) and additional figures

 # products